lekankeshaws/terraform-env/README.md

 You can also out all attribute in a particular list of resouces using value = values(aws_iam_user.example)[*].arn.

 # function documentation https://developer.hashicorp.com/terraform/language/functions

+# Module
+When calling a module use git::https://github/<repo id>/<repo name>.git e.g: git::https://github.com/lekankeshaws/vpc-module.git
+When calling a module with tags use git::https://github/<repo id>/<repo name>.git?ref=<tag name> e.g: git::https://github.com/lekankeshaws/vpc-module.git?ref=v.1.0.0

+# Drift
+A drift in terraform is when a resource has been manually deleted from the console and still exist in the "terraform state list", you can handle/manage a drift by removing the resource with the terraform state rm <resource name and logical name> e.g "terraform state rm aws_vpc.this"